insanj/SmartStickyPullToRefresh/README.md

 ## Usage

 	SmartStickyPullToRefresh *control = [[SmartStickyPullToRefresh alloc] init];

     control.stickyParentView = self.navigationController.navigationBar; // attaches to bottom using same superview (animates INTO autolayout!)

-	control.stickyScrollView = self.tableView; // necessary, but only used as a pointer; setter does nothing so we must call: control.stickySmartDelegate = self; // optional methods for started animating, VALUE CHANGED, stopped animating, started detecting, stopped detecting
+	control.stickyScrollView = self.tableView; // any UIScrollView with contentOffset for KVO -- use custom deactivate, preactivate, activate offsets

-	[control beginDetectingPullToRefresh]; // adds KVO as-needed to stickyScrollView to animate SmartStickyPullToRefresh (a UIView) beneath and anchored below stickyParentView
+    control.stickySmartDelegate = self; // a bunch of optional methods and required VALUE CHANGED

-	// [control stopDetectingPullToRefresh]; // removes KVO and any existing pull to refresh business
+	[control beginDetectingPullToRefresh]; // throw into viewDidAppear -- adds KVO as-needed to stickyScrollView to animate SmartStickyPullToRefresh (a UIView) beneath and anchored below stickyParentView

-	control.stickySmartDelegate = self; // optional methods for started animating, VALUE CHANGED, stopped animating, started detecting, stopped detecting
+	[control stopDetectingPullToRefresh]; // throw into viewDidDisappear -- removes KVO and any existing pull to refresh business

 To run the example project, clone the repo, and run `pod install` from the Example directory first.